 What is the best all around fly rod weight?

-In saltwater, a 9wt is your best choice.
+A 9wt is your best choice for saltwater fly fishing setup for beginners.
 They are delicate enough for bonefish and permit while being strong enough for small tarpon, stripers and snook.

 What makes a good fly fishing rod?